rgreminger/tilburg-science-hub/docs/workflow/documenting-code.md

 - Gnu Make
   Put GnuMake and R to path so that you can run it from anywhere on your system.
+See http://www.tilburgsciencehub.com/

-- Obtain raw data files and put them into \raw_data\
+- Obtain raw data files and put them into \data\

 2) Directory structure